tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-continuous-delivery-adding-an-automated.md

 ## Next Steps

-With a functioning CI Build job and a triggered automated test job, we&#8217;re in the home stretch.
+With a functioning CI Build job and a triggered automated test job, we're in the home stretch.
 The last steps will be to implement a nice dashboard for these to provide a graphical representation of each individual build chain and to create build jobs to deploy to a QA and a production environment, the last two steps of my process diagram above.

 <ul class="thelist">
   <li>